 Getting Treatment for Post-Concussion Emotional Changes

 Treating a brain injury isn’t one size fits all.
-Many programs will provide the same 2-3 therapies for every patient that comes through their program.
-Some get better, but some don’t (as this high school student found out).
+Many programs will provide the same 2-3 therapies or other treatment options for each patient who comes through their program.
+Some of their patients get better, but some don’t (as this high school student found out).
 That’s because concussions don’t cause brain dysfunction in the exact same brain regions for everyone.
 Knowing which regions to treat means you can tailor the treatment experience to the individual person.

-Once we’ve finished evaluating patients (collecting data on their physical response times, cognitive function, and medical history in addition to the fNCI scan), it’s time to get to work.
+Once we’ve finished the evaluation (collecting data on your physical response times, cognitive function, and medical history in addition to the fNCI scan), it’s time to get to work.

 We use a combination of exercise and multidisciplinary therapies, including (but not limited to) cognitive, occupational, neuromuscular, and sensorimotor therapy.
-Patients meet with a psychologist at least twice during treatment.
+Patients meet with a psychologist (psychotherapy) at least twice during treatment.

 To make treatment as effective as possible, patients engage in supervised aerobic activity.
 Cardio exercise results in a Post Exercise Cognitive Boost (PECB): an increase of essential neurotransmitters and proteins in your brain that help develop and promote healthy blood flow.
 The PECB means your brain is in better condition to tackle the challenges we give you in therapy and engage in neuroplasticity for recovery.

 At the end of the week, every patient gets a second fNCI scan so we can see how well their brains are progressing.
 The average improvement on the second scan is 77%!
 If patients keep up with their homework after treatment, they typically see further improvement at home.